MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/conv-nic/cnic-datacenter.md

 ms.date: 09/14/2018
 ---

-# Converged NIC in a Teamed NIC configuration
+# Converged NIC in a Teamed NIC configuration (datacenter)

 >Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016

 In this topic, we provide you with instructions to deploy Converged NIC in a Teamed NIC configuration with Switch Embedded Teaming \(SET\).
-The example configuration in this guide depicts two Hyper-V hosts, Hyper-V Host 1, and Hyper-V Host 2.

-## Test Connectivity Between Source and Destination

-This section provides the steps required to test connectivity between source and destination Hyper-V hosts.

-The following illustration depicts two Hyper-V hosts, **Hyper-V Host 1** and **Hyper-V Host 2**.

-Both Hyper-V hosts have two network adapters.
+The example configuration in this topic describes two Hyper-V hosts, **Hyper-V Host 1** and **Hyper-V Host 2**.
+Both hosts have two network adapters.
 On each host, one adapter is connected to the 192.168.1.x/24 subnet, and one adapter is connected to the 192.168.2.x/24 subnet.

 ![Hyper-V hosts](../../media/Converged-NIC/1-datacenter-test-conn.jpg)

-### Test NIC Connectivity to the Hyper-V Virtual Switch
+## Step 1.
+Test the connectivity between source and destination

-By using this step, you can ensure that the physical NIC, for which you will later create a Hyper-V Virtual Switch, can connect to the destination host.
+Ensure that the physical NIC can connect to the destination host.
 This test demonstrates connectivity by using Layer 3 \(L3\) - or the IP layer - as well as the Layer 2 \(L2\) virtual local area networks \(VLAN\).

-You can use the following Windows PowerShell command to obtain the properties of the network adapter.
+1. view the network adapter properties.

     Get-NetAdapter -Name "Test-40G-1" | ft -AutoSize